xiangp126/CrossLv/README.md

 This tool itself end up with compiling YouCompleteMe done

-If needed, compiling GCC and Clang may take up 5G+ disk space

 Verified on Ubuntu/CentOS 7 and old version - CentOS 6

 ## Installation Guide